smasoom/Car-detection-in-traffic-video/README.md

 <p><strong>Step 5: Visualize Results</strong>
 Retrieve the frame rate of the original video and use it to visualize the tagged cars in implay.
 The tagged cars are highlighted in red within each frame. </p>
+<h2 id="conclusion">Conclusion</h2>
+<p>The algorithm successfully detects and tags light-coloured cars in the traffic video.
+Adjustments to parameters such as threshold values may be necessary for optimal performance on different videos.
+  Further testing and refinement can enhance the algorithm&#39;s accuracy and robustness. </p>